Lomzem/CSUChicoNotes/CINS-448/cryptography/vigenere-cipher.md

 2. Use keyword letter to pick a column of the table, and then trace down column to the row containing the ciphertext letter

 - Use keyword to find column
-- Go down until you find ciphertext
+- Go down until you find ciphertext (intersection)
 - Row is plaintext

 # Weakness in Vigenere Cipher